- Parking & Permits

 Parking on campus is scarce and expensive.
 Which lot is “best” depends on many factors, with work schedule being one of the most important.
 For workers arriving for a 7:00am-7:00pm shift, the following lots are convenient:

-- R1: Medical Center Remote Rate of $12.50 a month.
+- MIL: Mill Building Parking - Rate of $54.75 a month.
 Serviced by free Duke Transit route H1.

 - PGC: Parking Garage 3 Garage Rate of $92.00 a month.
-Serviced by free Duke Transit route H2.
+Serviced by free Duke Transit routes H5 and H2.

 For those arriving at 8:00am or later, Smith Warehouse North and South Lots (Proximate Rate of $54.75 a month) may be the best choice.
 Smith Warehouse sees very frequent service to Duke Chapel via the free Duke Transit C1 route.

 I only work night and weekends.
 Where do I park?